-The top is supported by a series of cleats around the top edge.
-Cut an 18″ long 1-1/2″ cleat from 3/4″ material to go on the side opposite of the dust chute.
-The other short side gets an 18″ long 1″ wide cleat and the long sides each get a 22-1/2″ cleat 1″ wide.
+The top of the downdraft sanding table is supported by a series of cleats around the top edge.
+First I Cut an 18″ long 1-1/2″ cleat from 3/4″ material to go on the side opposite of the dust chute.
+Then the other short side gets an 18″ long 1″ wide cleat and the long sides each get a 22-1/2″ cleat 1″ wide.

 To secure the dust chute cut 14″ cleats from 3/4″ x 3/4″ strips and glue the faces that will touch the side and dust chute.
 Nail the cleats to the side with 1″ brad nails.

 To finish off the box I drilled holes for the dust port and attached it with 5/8″ pan head screws.